Digital Transformation Fails without Cultural Change

 • Unrealistic timelines.
 Converting to a new system always takes more time than anticipated, and yet is typically scheduled on top of day-to-day work, rather than breaking it down into sprints.
 As a result, implementation feels like a long slog with few wins along the way.

 With an estimated $2 trillion budgeted for digital transformation, we expect more and more companies to confront these challenges.
-If your organization is thinking about digital transformation, take these steps to address potential cultural barriers:
+If your organization facing its own digital transformation, take these steps to address potential cultural barriers in advance:

 • Align leaders and develop a clear communication plan.
 One of the most common reasons for implementing new tools is to improve communication and collaboration, yet only 33% of respondents believed that new technology improved communication between leaders and employees.
 Digital tools can amplify your message, but they can’t define it for you.